 Consequently, the creators of Hair weren’t happy with the film adaptation.
 Yes, there are major differences but if we forget the comparison, the film itself is quite good.

 The music surely is one of my favourite elements of Hair.
 Well, that sort of helps you to appreciate a musical!
 I remember listening to the original Broadway soundtrack non-stop.
-The songs are unique in their own kind, present the spirit of the hippie culture, are full of life, funny, ironic, and full of meaning as well.
+The songs are unique in their own way, represent the spirit of the hippie culture, are full of life, funny, ironic, and meaningful as well.
 I find the voices particularly interesting.
-Some of them are “weird” but it adds to the idea that these are songs performed in a spirit fun and liberty and not for an audience at the opera.
+Some of them are “weird” but it adds to the idea that these are songs performed in a spirit of fun and liberty and not for an audience at the opera.
 We agree the story could work without some of these songs but the film just wouldn’t be the same.

 Let’s take a look at some of my favourites!
 We’ve already watched Aquarius but there’s more.